 Other expenses not listed above are evaluated on a case-by-case basis.

-The NSF uses a pre-selection process for the national program.
-The process is as
+to the NSF I-Corps Teams program.
+The NSF uses a pre-selection process for this

 1.)
 For projects that do not already have an NSF lineage (i.e., were not originally funded by the NSF), complete a local or regional I-Corps Site program, such as SLUStart I-Corps.
 For SLUStart I-Corps, the requirements comprise the following:

 - Conduct at least 15 customer discovery interviews by the time your ready to apply to the national I-Corps Teams program

 - Submit the Participant Deliverable Report (provided by instructor)

 - Complete a third session (typically about two hours) specifically focused on preparing to apply to the national program.

 2.)
 Prepare a two-page (maximum) executive summary that describes the following: